How to Execute A Box Squat Correctly!

 ASCENDING FROM THE BOX

-After you pause on the box, you will begin the concentric phase of the lift by ascending from the box in an explosive manner in which you simply reverse the sequence of movements in the eccentric phase.
+After you pause on the box, continuing the correct box squat form begins with the concentric phase of the lift by ascending from the box in an explosive manner in which you simply reverse the sequence of movements in the eccentric phase.
 This means the head moves first, followed by the glutes and hips.
 Specifically, begin by being sure your core is tight by pushing your abs out against the belt, then driving the head and upper back into the bar, which engages the spinal erectors and allows you to forcefully flex the hips, glutes, hamstrings, abs, and finally quads while you arch the upper back, drive the feet outward, push straight up into the bar, then jump off the box by leg-curling yourself up.

 Now that I have taught you correct Westside box-squatting technique, it’s time to teach you some fundamental Westside box-squatting methods, so you can put your newly acquired skills into practice in your strength-training program.